Abstract Submission opens:

-Geoscience is the study of the Earth - its oceans, atmosphere, rivers and lakes, ice sheets and glaciers, soils, its complex surface, rocky interior, and metallic core.
-This includes many aspects of how living things, including humans, interact with the Earth.
-Geoscience has many tools and practices of its own but is intimately linked with the biological, chemical, and physical sciences.
-Geoscience includes the study and investigation of Earth’s minerals, soil, and water and energy resources: how Earth’s natural systems work today, how they operated in the recent and ancient past, and how we expect they may behave in the future.
+Geoscience is the scientific study of the planet Earth and its many different natural geologic systems.
+It includes the study and investigation of Earth’s minerals, soil, water and energy resources: how Earth’s natural systems work today, how they operated in the recent and ancient past, and how we expect they may behave in the future.
 Geoscience is real-world science, relevant to us all, every day.

 Hydrogeology is the study of the movement and storage of water in the crust of Earth and other rocky planetary bodies.
 It maps and quantifies the water stored in underground aquifers and occasionally surface systems, identifies pathways of flow and recharge, and assesses the chemical composition and quality of the below-ground water.